yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * CLD (Currency Linked Deposit)

 A currency-linked investment product is a structured investment product that consists of a time deposit (in the deposit currency) with currency option (derivatives).

+* RQFII/QFII (RMB Qualified Foreign Institutional Investor)

+Established in 2011, the Renminbi Qualified Foreign Institutional Investor (RQFII) program is a policy initiative that allows foreign investors who hold the RQFII quota to invest directly in Mainland China’s bond and equity markets.

+It is a step for China to loosen capital controls and internationalize RMB.